KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

 * PreCallRecord&lt;foo&gt;: Perform state recording before calling down the chain
 * PostCallRecord&lt;foo&gt;: Perform state recording after calling down the chain

-The GPU-Assisted Validation functions follow this pattern not by hooking into the top-level validation API shim, but by hooking one of these decomposed functions.
+The GPU Assisted Validation functions follow this pattern not by hooking into the top-level validation API shim, but by hooking one of these decomposed functions.

 The design of each hooked function follows: